Margaret Stonborough-Wittgenstein

-Margaret "Gretl" Stonborough-Wittgenstein (September 19, 1882 – September 27, 1958), of the prominent and wealthy Viennese Wittgenstein family, was a sister of the philosopher Ludwig Wittgenstein and the pianist Paul Wittgenstein.
+Margaret "Gretl" Stonborough-Wittgenstein (19 September 1882 – 27 September 1958) was a sister of the philosopher Ludwig Wittgenstein and the pianist Paul Wittgenstein and a member of the wealthy Viennese Wittgenstein family.
 She was the subject of a famous 1905 portrait painted for her wedding by the artist Gustav Klimt (Stonborough-Wittgenstein and other members of the Wittgenstein family were among Klimt's most important patrons), which was sold in 1960 by her son Thomas and may now be seen in the Alte Pinakothek gallery in Munich.

 Biography

 Marriage and children

-On 7 January 1905, she married a wealthy American, Jerome Stonborough (1873 – June 1938, suicide).
-Of German Jewish ancestry and born Jerome Herman Steinberger, he had had his name changed to Stonborough in 1900.
-He was also an art collector.
+On 7 January 1905, she married a wealthy American art collector, Jerome Stonborough (1873 – June 1938), who was of German Jewish ancestry and born Jerome Herman Steinberger; he had had his name changed to Stonborough in 1900.
 Margaret and Jerome were close friends with Hermann Rothe, and Margaret was the godmother of his daughter Margarethe.
 The couple had two sons and divorced in 1938; Jerome committed suicide shortly thereafter.